Megan-dz/Wild_Haven_Donation_Management_System-WWF/docs/architecture.md

 -  Store only the donor information required for donation processing, receipts, compliance, and communication.
 -  Log transaction status and application errors without exposing sensitive payment data.
 -  Protect recurring-payment operations with provider-side controls and secure webhook verification.
+-  Rate-limit the donation endpoint to reduce the risk of automated abuse or card-testing fraud.
+-  Rotate any API keys or secrets used for payment or email integrations on a regular schedule.
+-  Ensure donor data is not exposed through public APIs or unauthenticated admin routes.
+-  Maintain an incident-response plan in case of a suspected data breach involving donor information.

+  Security for a donation platform is especially sensitive because it touches both **financial data** and **personal data** simultaneously.
+A breach affecting either category could damage donor trust significantly, which is the organization's most valuable long-term asset.

 ---